pontflorian/development-stack/README.md

 In this folder you will find different files and folders :
 <ul>
-<li><strong>apache/</strong> : contains the Dockerfile to setup the apache server and a html folder with a simple php site template.</li>
+<li><strong>apache/</strong> : contains the Dockerfile to setup the apache server .</li>
 <li><strong>browser/</strong> : contains the Dockerfile to setup the browser, here we have a firefox.</li>
+<li><strong>sublime</strong> : contains the Dockerfile to setup sublime and a html folder with a simple php site template.
+Everything in this folder will be copied in the sublime container (/home/).</li>
-<li><strong>docker-compose.yml</strong> : file which allowed to setup the all environment specifying some configuration for each container</li>
+<li><strong>docker-compose.yml</strong> : file which allowed to setup the all environment specifying some configuration for each container.</li>
 <li><strong>README.md</strong> : this file</li>
 </ul>